jbryan-76/dido.net/README.md

 Dido.RunAsync((ctx) => myObj.DoWork(ctx), config);
 ```

 When a Dido API method is configured for Remote Execution with a single runner, the code is executed remotely.
 Depending on the runner environment, this may mean access to more (or at least dedicated) resources than is available in the host application environment.
 As long as the application code is parameterized with connection strings or other necessary credentials, and the runner environment properly configured to allow those network connections, the code can access databases and other services normally, with no special handling.
-However, filesystem access must use proxy IO instances exposed by the Dido runtime execution context which wrap underlying connections to properly marshal data between the runner and host application filesystem.
+However, file-system access must use proxy IO instances exposed by the Dido runtime execution context which wrap underlying connections to properly marshal data between the runner and host application file-system.

 ### Clustered Runner Execution
 ![baseline execution](./documentation/images/cluster_execution.png)